DataStories-UniPi/Hermes_PostgreSQL/doc/toptics.md

 he\_TOptics\_Traj\_NN\_LCSS.
 - **min\_trajs** Integer, minimum trajectories for a cluster to be valid.
 - **epsilon** Integer, core distance of a cluster.
+- **commonprd** Boolean, indicates if the trajectories will be constrained in their common lifespan.
+Default value is False.

 ## TOptics extract clusters {#extract}
 **TOpticsExtractClusters(epsilon, minpts)**